dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 Object methods

 In addition to properties, objects have methods.
 A method is an action you perform with an object.
 A method can change an object's properties or make the object do

 something.

-CHAPTER 4  Introducing the Excel Object Model    59

 This simple example uses the ClearContents method on a Range object to erase the